Off-policy Evaluation in Doubly Inhomogeneous Environments: Two-way Doubly Inhomogeneous Decision Processes

 \section{Two-way Doubly Inhomogeneous Decision Processes}

 \textbf{\textit{Data}}.
 We first describe the dataset.
-We assume the offline data consist of $N$ independent trajectories, each with $T$ many time points, and can be summarized as the following observation-action-reward triplets $\{(O_{i,t}, A_{i,t}, R_{i,t}): 1\le i\le N, 1\le t\le T\}$ where $i$ indexes the $i$th individual and $t$ indexes the $t$th time point.
-For example, in mobile health applications, $O_{i,t} \in \mathbb{R}^{d}$ denotes the vector of covariates measured from the $i$th individual at time $t$, $A_{i,t}$ denotes the treatment assigned to the $i$th individual at time $t$, and $R_{i,t}\in \mathbb{R}$ denotes the $i$th individual's clinical outcome at time $t$.
+We assume the offline data consists of $N$ independent trajectories, each with $T$ many time points, and can be summarized as the following observation-action-reward triplets $\{(O_{i,t}, A_{i,t}, R_{i,t}): 1\le i\le N, 1\le t\le T\}$ where $i$ indexes the $i$th individual and $t$ indexes the $t$th time point.
+For example, in mobile health applications, $O_{i,t} \in \mathbb{R}^{d}$ denotes the vector of covariates measured from the $i$th individual at time $t$ where $d$ is the dimension of the observation, $A_{i,t}$ denotes the treatment assigned to the $i$th individual at time $t$, and $R_{i,t}\in \mathbb{R}$ denotes the $i$th individual's clinical outcome at time $t$.
 Let $\mathcal{O}$ and $\mathcal{A}$ denote the observation and action space, respectively.
-We assume $\mathcal{A}$ is a discrete space whereas, $\mathcal{O}$ is a compact subspace of $\mathbb{R}^d$ where $d$ denotes the dimension of the observation and that the reward is uniformly bounded.
+We assume $\mathcal{A}$ is a discrete space whereas, $\mathcal{O}$ is a compact subspace of $\mathbb{R}^d$, and the reward is uniformly bounded.
 The bounded rewards assumption is commonly imposed in the RL literature \citep[see e.g.,][]{fan2020theoretical,li2023q}.

 \textbf{\textit{Model}}.
 We next present the proposed two-way doubly inhomogeneous decision process model.
 In the RL literature, a common practice is to employ the Markov decision process \citep[MDP,][]{puterman2014markov} to model the data generating process.
-Assuming both the observation and reward spaces are discrete, the MDP model essentially requires the reward and future observation to be conditionally independent of the past data history given the current observation-action pair so that the system dynamics are uniquely determined by the following Markov transition function $p$,
+For simplicity, for now we assume both the observation and reward spaces are discrete, the MDP model essentially requires the reward and future observation to be conditionally independent of the past data history given the current observation-action pair so that the system dynamics are uniquely determined by the following Markov transition function $p$,

 which is assumed to be doubly homogeneous, i.e., constant over time and population.